AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Viewing an event: `eview`

-You can use `eview` to display the full details of an event.
-This is particularly useful if your event has a very long _field_, like a long address or long description.
+You can use `eview` to display the full details of an event if your event has very long _fields_, like a long address or a long description.

 **Format:** `eview INDEX`